Havvy/result/readme.md

 Because JavaScript doesn't have a `match` expression or even a `match` statement, we provide a `match` method that takes an object with functions `Ok` and `Fail`.

+The `Debug` trait doesn't exist in JS, so there's a `debug` method directly in the implementation.

+There's also `debugOk` and `debugFail` methods that inspect the inner values if the result matches that variant or does nothing otherwise, and then returns the result.
+These don't have an analog to Rust's standard library, but are useful for e.g. `assert(result.debugFail(logfn).isOk());`

 ## Functional Variants